-Break out that gnarly white jacket and grab your Ray-Bans – today we’re headed undercover to sunny Miami!
-Fast cars, speed boats, sunglasses, and pastel suits – the ‘80s culture and style is matched by no other.
+Break out that gnarly white jacket and grab your Ray-Bans: today we’re headed undercover to sunny Miami!
+Fast cars, speed boats, sunglasses, and pastel suits — let’s face it, the ‘80s culture and style is matched by no other.
 Miami Vice revolutionized the crime show genre by basing their show loosely on local and international crimes that actually happened in Miami.

-The show quickly became a TV sensation in the ‘80s with viewers all around the world and its popularity significantly boosted the tourism industry in Miami!
-Now, we gotta motor if you want to learn what your favorite characters are up to now!
+Created by Michael Mann, the show quickly became a TV sensation in the ‘80s with viewers all around the world and its popularity significantly boosted the tourism industry in Miami!
+Now, we gotta motor if you want to learn what your favorite characters are up to these days!

 Johnson played Metro-Dade Detective James “Sonny” Crockett.
 He was known for his laid-back style and pet alligator, Elvis.
 He was cool to the max!
 Sonny was a member of the Vice Unit and although he has a tough exterior, deep down he really does care about the people closest to him.
-It was this role that made him an international star!
-He won the Golden Globe Award for his role in 1986.
+It was this role that made him an international star, and for which he won a 1986 Golden Globe Award.
 Johnson appeared in all episodes of the show except one in season five.

 Johnson had a slow start in the acting business.
-He starred in some smaller plays and films.
-He started acting in 1970 with an early starring role in the 1971 film, Zachariah.
-In 1976 he was living with another actor, Rebel Without a Cause’s Sal Mineo at the time when Sal was murdered right outside their West Hollywood apartment.
+He starred in some smaller plays and films, having begun acting in 1970 and scoring an early starring role in the 1971 film, Zachariah.
+In 1976 he was living with another actor, Rebel Without a Cause’s Sal Mineo, at the time when Sal was murdered right outside their West Hollywood apartment.

 In 2010, Johnson sued Rysher Entertainment, the company that bought the rights to Nash Bridges, for his share of the profits from his half ownership of the show.
-They settled in 2013 and he received a lofty 19 million dollars.
+They settled in 2013 and he received a lofty $19 million.
 Johnson received a star on the Hollywood Walk of Fame on July 26, 1996.
-Very Sonny of him, Johnson also enjoys racing speedboats and scored his first motorsport victory in the late ‘80s.
-He won a 100-mile powerboat race up the Mississippi River.
+Very Sonny of him, Johnson also enjoys racing speedboats and scored his first motorsport victory in the late ‘80s, winning a 100-mile powerboat race up the Mississippi River.

-More recently he appeared in the star-studded and critically acclaimed film, Knives Out as well as the HBO series The Watchmen.
-Today, Johnson is 71 years old and shows no signs of stopping, even with a Nash Bridges TV Movie in production where he and Cheech ride again!
+More recently he appeared in the star-studded and critically acclaimed film Knives Out as well as the HBO series The Watchmen.
+Today, Johnson is 72 years old and shows no signs of stopping, even with the 2021 Nash Bridges TV Movie where he and Cheech ride again!

-Detective “Gina” Navarro Calabrese was both beautiful and fearless.
-Certainly don’t break into her home.
-Santiago’s breakout role was in the dance drama, Beat Street which was released at the time Miami Vice was coming together.
+Detective “Gina” Navarro Calabrese was both beautiful and fearless — and certainly don’t break into her home.
+Santiago’s breakout role was in the dance drama Beat Street, which was released at the time Miami Vice was coming together.

 After leaving Miami, she was nominated for a Daytime Emmy for her villainous role in Guiding Light.
-Then she played Tony Soprano’s neighbor in that hugely successful HBO drama.
-Today, Saundra is in her mid-60s and was last seen in a 2020 episode of the Starz show, Hightown.
+Then she played Tony Soprano’s neighbor in that hugely successful HBO drama, The Sopranos.
+Today, Saundra is in her mid-60s and was last seen in a 2020 episode of the Starz show, Hightown, and in the 2021 TV movie Sand Dollar Cove.
 She’s been married to jazz musician Roger Squitero since 1999.

 Edward James Olmos – Lieutenant Martin “Marty” Castillo

-Lieutenant Martin “Marty” Castillo replaced the slain Lou Rodriguez as the head of the OCB after Barney Miller’s Gregory Sierra only lasted 4 episodes.
+Lieutenant Martin “Marty” Castillo replaced the slain Lou Rodriguez as the head of the OCB after Barney Miller’s Gregory Sierra only lasted four episodes.
 Olmos won both a Primetime Emmy Award and a Golden Globe for his Castillo.
-Olmos wasn’t always an actor though, at age 13 he joined the LA Dodgers’ farm system as a catcher but left baseball at 15 to join a rock and roll band.
-His band Pacific Ocean toured in the 1960s.
+He wasn’t always an actor though, at age 13 having joined the LA Dodgers’ farm system as a catcher, but left baseball at 15 to join a rock and roll band.
+That band, Pacific Ocean, toured in the 1960s.

-Then he started tackling movies, in 1982 he co-starred with Harrison Ford in the 1982 epic film, Blade Runner.
+Then he started tackling movies, in 1982 co-starring with Harrison Ford in the 1982 epic film, Blade Runner.
 Then Olmos became the first American-born Hispanic to receive an Academy Award nomination for Best Actor for 1988’s Stand and Deliver.
 He was spectacular.
-Then he became a cult icon in Battlestar Galactica.
+Then he became a cult icon in the remake of Battlestar Galactica.

 In addition to being a talented actor, Olmos is also an activist for the Hispanic community, advocating for diversifying the roles of Hispanic actors.
 You can see this embodied in all of the roles he has portrayed!
 For example, the patriarch in the film Selena.
-Today, Olmos is 74 years old and was last seen in the first 2 seasons of the Sons of Anarchy spinoff, Mayans M.C.
+Today, Olmos is 75 years old and was last seen in the first 2 seasons of the Sons of Anarchy spinoff, Mayans M.C. and the 2021 films Walking with Herb and Chasing Wonders.

 Olivia Brown – Detective Trudy Joplin

 Detective Trudy Joplin, Gina’s patrol partner, aka Big Booty Trudy.
-Detective Joplin even saw a UFO and met an alien, what a ridiculous plot exploration.
-Trudy was hip and I loved her and Gina’s undercover partnership.
+Detective Joplin even saw a UFO and met an alien, which was a ridiculous plot exploration.
+Trudy was hip and fans loved her and Gina’s undercover partnership.
 Brown made her big-screen debut in 1982 with a supporting role in the Eddie Murphy-led action-comedy 48 Hrs.
-Three episodes of Hill Street Blues in 1983 directly led to her becoming Trudy.
+From there, three episodes of Hill Street Blues in 1983 directly led to her becoming Trudy.

-After Miami Vice, she appeared in 13 episodes of the Judd Hirsch-led show, Dear John in 1991, and more recently had a recurring part in 7th Heaven as Patricia Hamilton.
+After Miami Vice, she appeared in 13 episodes of the Judd Hirsch-led sitcom, Dear John in 1991, and more recently had a recurring part in 7th Heaven as Patricia Hamilton.
 She hasn’t acted since the 2017 movie Our Dream Christmas.
-Today, Olivia Brown is in her early 60s living life with her husband and two kids.
-Many will also remember her brother, Steve Brown, who played cornerback for 7 seasons with the Houston Oilers in the late ’80s.
+Today, Olivia Brown is in her early 60s and living life with her husband and two kids.
+Many will also remember her brother, Steve Brown, who played cornerback for seven seasons with the Houston Oilers in the late ’80s.

 Michael Talbott – Detective “Stan” Switek